 Most big-name VPNs will have tutorials for getting their VPN installed on several different types of routers.
 For example, ExpressVPN has a whole section on manual router configurations:

-You’ll get a bunch of numbers and URLs.
+You’ll find that the configuration is a bunch of numbers and URLs.
 This, for example, is the information provided by NordVPN for installing their VPN on DD-WRT:

 - Server IP/Name = us936.nordvpn.com